chromaway/ngcccbase/doc/exchange.md

 moniker - a name the asset should be recognized under by the wallet.
 An asset can have several monikers.
 The first moniker given in a list is the primary moniker.
 If you only give one, that's the primary.
 The moniker is not stored in the blockchain but is saved in the wallet.
 It is your handle to manipulatimg the asset.
 Different assets in the world can have the same moniker but a wallet cannot have two assets by the same primary moniker.
 In this example we just give one moniker which will the be the primary, "fictive_co".

-quantity - the number of indiviiable quantities the asset can be traded in.
+quantity - the number of indivisable quantities the asset can be traded in.
 As an example 1000 would mean the smallest unit you can trade is 1/1000 of the total asset.
 We choose 1000 here for 1000 shares in our fictive company, which shares you should be able to trade individually.

 unit - how much each smallest quantity represents.
 Can be 1 for example.
 In this case we have exactly 1000 shares, so the unit is set to 1, that is if you trade 1/1000 of the asset, that is exactly one share.
 If we wanted to issue ten million shares that can be traded in lots of 1000, then unit would be 1000 and quantity would be 10000.